vamsinagasai/dokploy-alternatives/README.md

 ### Less Production Battle-Testing
 Dokploy is a newer project.
 Production edge cases that Coolify has encountered and fixed over years are still being discovered in Dokploy.
 Teams running critical workloads on newer tools accept more stability risk.
 ---
+## The Best Alternative: Kuberns

+**[Kuberns](https://kuberns.com/blogs/post/the-ultimate-guide-to-heroku-alternatives-in-2025/)** is the world's first Agentic Deployment Platform and the strongest Dokploy alternative for teams who want to eliminate infrastructure management entirely.

+Where Dokploy gives you a clean Docker-native dashboard to manage your own server, **Kuberns gives you an AI agent that manages deployment for you**.
+You connect your GitHub repository and the agent takes over — no Docker config, no Traefik setup, no server provisioning.

+**The Kuberns agent handles everything automatically:**

+- Detects your stack — Node.js, Python, Ruby, PHP, Go, Java, and more
+- Provisions AWS infrastructure with the right configuration
+- Configures networking, environment variables, and secrets
+- Builds and deploys your application
+- Scales automatically based on actual traffic
+- Monitors health and performance continuously
+- Optimises costs without manual right-sizing

+**No VPS to run.
+No Docker Compose to write.
+No Traefik config.
+No cluster to manage.**

+---